shannon/3scale-must-gather/README.md

 You will get a dump of:
 - The 3scale Operator namespaces (and its children objects)
+  - i.e. Output from command `oc adm inspect ns/<namespace>` for all namespaces that contain a APIManager resource
 - The 3scale APICast Gateway Operator namespaces (and its children objects)
+  - i.e. Output from command `oc adm inspect ns/<namespace>` for all namespaces that contain a APIcast resource
+- All 3scale APIManager, APIManagerBackup, APIManagerRestore, and APIcast custom resources
+  - i.e. Output from command `oc adm inspect --all-namespaces <resource>` for all 3scale resources above
+- All of the information for the Openshift Nodes in the cluster
+  - i.e. `oc adm inspect node/<node-name>`
 - The APIcast configurations fetched from both the Admin Portal and the APIcast gateway
-- All of the information for the Openshift Nodes in the cluster (i.e. oc adm inspect node <node-name>)

 In order to get data about other parts of the cluster (not specific to 3scale) you should run `oc adm must-gather` (without passing a custom image).
 Run `oc adm must-gather -h` to see more options.